fallenner/nginx-file-server/README.md

 ## A file Server base on nginx.

 ### Describe
-This is a file-server base on nginx-upload-module.
+This is a file-server base on nginx-upload-module、nginx-lua-module、lua、resty-http-module.

 - Features:
     - Support storage file with custom path.